puzzler7/Game_CS308/README.md

 ### Notes/Assumptions
+I'm assuming that the level files are all in my format, and that there are at least MAX_LEVEL levels.
+Additionally, I'm assuming the user has Courier New on their computers, and that all of the data files are in the right place with the right names.

 ### Impressions
-I would have loved to spend time to make the game *feel* good, like making the paddle and bouncers bounce slightly on hit, or have particle effects on brick destruction, but I didn't have the time.
+I would have loved to spend time to make the game *feel* good, like making the paddle and bouncers bounce slightly on hit, have the ball velocity slowly curve to be more vertical over time, or have particle effects on brick destruction, but I didn't have the time.

 Additionally, my initial plan is an absolutely monstrous list of tasks.
 I must have been incredibly overconfident when I wrote that, because while I *could* implement most of the list without too much refactoring, I don't have the time.